kubaparol/trip-booking-app/README.md

 ## :mag: Overview

 **Trip Booking App** is a tool that consists of two elements.
-The client site allows you to order tours, which is added to the database.
-Admin site allows you to manage tours.
+The client site allows you to order trips, which are added to the database.
+Admin site allows you to manage trips.
 This is made possible by the [fake-server](https://github.com/kubaparol/fake-json-server-heroku).

 :fire: Click to see the live versions: